chandan-kumar-pathak/DNS-TCP-TLS-PROXY/README.md

 Configure dnsmasq's nameserver on every microservice's host to point to the dnsproxy service.

+Change the /etc/resolv.conf accordingly.

 ## Possible improvements

 - Currently it is single threaded, multithreading can be implemented through the ThreadingMixIn class: https://docs.python.org/3.4/library/socketserver.html#asynchronous-mixins

+- Currently it only work in case of TCP.
+It can be extended to support in case of TCP/UDP.
+Also we can have a check to validate the request.
+If it is already tls rapped forward the request as it is.

 - Cloudfare values hardcoded, in a real world scenario we'd have several nameservers to query.

-- Only listens on UDP, we could make it listen on both UDP and TCP.

 - Improve error logging.